suvro5495/Speech-Emotion-Recognition-SER-/README.md

     return mfccs_processed
 ```

-To further enhance the diversity of our training data, we applied various **data augmentation techniques**, such as adding noise, time stretching, pitch shifting, and speed alteration.
+To further enhance the diversity of my training data, I applied various **data augmentation techniques**, such as adding noise, time stretching, pitch shifting, and speed alteration.
 These techniques help the model generalize better and improve its robustness.

 ## 🧠 Neural Network Architecture

-At the core of our project lies a powerful **Convolutional Neural Network (CNN)** model built using `tensorflow` and `keras`.
+At the core of my project lies a powerful **Convolutional Neural Network (CNN)** model built using `tensorflow` and `keras`.
 The model architecture comprises multiple 1D convolutional layers, pooling layers, dropout layers, and dense layers, carefully designed to capture the intricate patterns present in speech data.

 ```python
 def build_model(in_shape):